thaddavis/crewai_and_agentops_script/video_script/1/9_adding_agent_ops.md

-Ok!
 The way we built this crew of agents manually up from scratch is NOT recommended at all.

 BUT for understanding how CrewAI works I hope you found it useful.

 As a final quick step for understanding how CrewAI works, let's track our agents using AgentOps...

-AgentOps is compatible with many different multi-agent frameworks including CrewAI and will help us track...
+AgentOps is compatible with many different multi-agent frameworks including CrewAI and will help us track things like...

 A) The cost of each agent in our crew
-B) The time each agent takes to complete its tasks and
+B) The time each agent takes to complete its tasks or
 C) Any errors encountered when executing the tasks given to our crew

-and more...

-The process of integrating AgentOps is similar to how we integrated with OpenAI
+The process of integrating AgentOps very easy and is similar to how we integrated OpenAI

 - We go to https://app.agentops.ai/ and create an account
 - Provision an API key
 - and then add another secret API KEY on a new line in the .env file of our project
 - this one will be called AGENTOPS_API_KEY
 - `echo "AGENTOPS_API_KEY=" >> .env`
-- The final thing to do after that is add the following lines to our `main.py` file
+- The final thing to do after that is to add the following lines to our `main.py` file
 ```
 import os
 import agentops